storj/docs/s3-gateway.md

 The Storj S3 gateway is our service that mimics the Amazon S3 API using the Storj network.
-This tutorial assumes you have an account on a running Satellite and uses a [test network](test-network.md) Satellite by default.
+This tutorial assumes you have an account on a running Satellite and use a [test network](test-network.md) Satellite by default.

+One gateway is already included in the [test network](test-network.md), so you need to go through this tutorial only if you want to add another gateway.

 ## Installation and configuration